cxca/Xavyx/README.md

 	emailParams.php

 3- Change the key in:
-	Encryptor.php (Same key is needed in Objective-C)
+	Encryptor.php (Same key is needed in Objective-C globalKey)

   //Depending on your privileges to create databases, you may need to create a database manually before step 5 4- Run install.php (Run on your web browser eg. http://yourdomain.com/xavyx/install.php) or the sql file